-Here things get a little confusing.
-Essentially, Zinc White and Chinese White (which never had anything to do with China) are both just Zinc Oxide.
-Zinc paint had been available to artists from the late 18th century as an oil paint but it dried more slowly than the more popular Lead White and gave inferior coverage.
-The coverage problem however was less of a concern with watercolour painting which relies on the white of the paper for pale washes and typically requires a white paint only for small highlights.
+Here things get a little confusing, but in fact ‘Zinc White’ paint and ‘Chinese White’ paint (which never had anything to do with China) are identical, as both are made from zinc oxide pigment.
+Zinc oil paint had been available to artists from the late eighteenth century but it dried more slowly than the more popular lead whites, and gave inferior coverage.
+However the coverage problem however was less of a concern with watercolour painting which relies on the white of the paper for pale colours and typically requires a white paint only for small highlights.

 Underpainting White (oil paint only)

 Underpainting White paint contains a mixture of titanium and zinc pigments.
 These are milled to a rougher texture, to allow the subsequent upper layers of paint to adhere to it more easily.
 Underpainting White is likely to include some Stand Oil or non-oil based (alkyd) driers to speed up the drying process.

 You’ll come across this paint in both oil and acrylic ranges.
 It is a mixture of titanium and zinc and uses the fast-drying safflower oil as its medium.
 Mixing White has a lower tinting power than pure titanium due to the presence of the zinc, making it good for mixing with other colours without overpowering them.
 The zinc content helps speed up drying.

 This is a fairly new type of paint, available in acrylic and sometimes in oil ranges.
 Iridescent White is made from titanium dioxide-coated mica and gives a semi-opaque pearlescent white color.
 It mixes well with fairly opaque colours and is particularly suitable for top glazes.